Name

 bridge_cafile file path

-One of bridge_cafile or bridge_capath must be provided to allow SSL/TLS support.
+At least one of bridge_cafile, bridge_capath, or bridge_tls_use_os_certs must be provided to allow SSL/TLS support.

 bridge_cafile is used to define the path to a file containing the PEM encoded CA certificates that have signed the certificate for the remote broker.